PRE-CONFERENCE WORKSHOP

 ABSTRACTS

-Authors are invited to submit abstracts on any clinical, experimental or translational aspects of Nervous System Diseases for consideration by the Committee for e-Poster Presentation.
+Authors are invited to submit abstracts on any clinical, experimental or translational aspects of Nervous System Diseases for consideration by the Organising Committee for e-Poster Presentation.

 Authors are required to submit abstracts through Online Abstract Submission.
 Facsimile or email copy will NOT be accepted.